Schedule and Teaching Style Accommodate Adult Learners

 When is Training Held?

 Scheduled once or twice a year and held at other times, in other places, by arrangement.
 Seminars usually begin at 9:00 AM on Friday and end by 3:00 PM on Sunday, though occasionally other days can be arranged.

 The cost of the program varies from location to location, depending on the cost of room, board, books, and transportation.
 The following figures are estimates that will become concrete during the application process:

 - For eight supervision sessions with instructors during the training year: $70/session

-Note: Normally, we will be housed in a retreat center or seminary, and we anticipate the cost of room and board not to exceed $75/night.
+Note: Normally, we will be housed in a retreat center or seminary, to keep the cost of room and board as low as possible.
 However, in some areas (like Silicon Valley and Jacksonville) we are housed in a hotel, which may cost a bit more.

 Scholarships and Accommodations for Disability

 We offer a limited number of need-based scholarships for each session.
 You may indicate your need for one on your application form.

 If you live with disability, please indicate on the application form any needs you might have for accommodation, and we will do our best to meet them.